 Studies in Humanities: College and University Program Options

-How to Select a Program in Humanities
+How to Select a Humanities School

 A humanities program, whether at the undergraduate or graduate level, prepares students to think critically, write and speak effectively and conduct independent research.
 Humanities programs do not prepare students for specific careers.
 Rather, they teach skills that are useful in many employment settings.